drewrwilson/drewrwilson.github.io/_posts/blog/2016-06-24-becoming-a-public-interest-computer-scientist.md

 ## Looking back on my experience as a Ford-Mozilla Open Web Fellow

 In 2015 and 2016, I was an [Open Web Fellow](https://advocacy.mozilla.org/) with the Ford Foundation and Mozilla.
-Over 10 months, I worked on the [Internet 2016 campaign](/projects/internet2016), created [NetPosi,  a podcast about activism & technology](https://netposi.com), curated a list of [digital tools for activism](https://github.com/drewrwilson/toolsforactivism), and went to a lot of conferences.
+Over 10 months, I worked on the [Internet 2016 campaign](/projects/internet2016) for [Free Press](https://freepress.net), created [NetPosi,  a podcast about activism & technology](https://netposi.com), curated a list of [digital tools for activism](https://github.com/drewrwilson/toolsforactivism), and went to a lot of conferences.

 To wrap up the program, I gave a presentation at Ford Foundation's office in New York about my path to becoming a public interest computer scientist.
 Check out the video below.